 November 1988 – May 1995

-At that time, the station was operated by community activist group ACORN, which was started in Little Rock in 1970.
-The Association of Community Organizations for Reform Now would eventually spread throughout the United States, with more than 1,200 chapters nationwide.
-KABF and Dallas radio station KNON were started to provide a broadcast voice for its causes, which mostly consisted of social issues like helping low-to-moderate income families get affordable housing, better wages, and trying to convince corporations to invest in inner cities.
+At that time, the station was operated with community activist group ACORN, which was started in Little Rock in 1970.
+The Association of Community Organizations for Reform Now would eventually spread throughout the U.S. KABF and Dallas radio station KNON were started to provide a broadcast voice for its causes, which mostly consisted of social issues like helping low-to-moderate income families get affordable housing, better wages, and trying to convince corporations to invest in inner cities.

 When I began volunteering at KABF in 1988, its broadcast schedule was an eclectic mix of programs.
 In the early mornings it aired Black gospel, with jazz beginning in midmornings.
 Middays usually featured some kind of news or public affairs, with soul and reggae in early afternoons, followed by the incredibly popular blues programs in late afternoons.
 Early evenings featured country or bluegrass, with various forms of alternative rock airing most nights until the early morning.
 It also offered Native American, Spanish language, and other diverse programming on weekends.
 The only salaried employees at KABF were a handful of staff members who worked in the office and hosted some of the shows.
-The rest of the people on the air were a broad mix of volunteers like me.
-We had people from all kinds of backgrounds: lawyers, newspaper reporters, waitresses, plumbers, janitors, practically people from any profession you can imagine.
+The rest of the people on the air were a broad mix of volunteers.

 I was 17 when I finally got the nerve to contact the station and try to get my own show.
 KABF had been on the air four years by then and I had been listening during the previous two years.
-I particularly liked a show called Radios In Motion, which was hosted by a guy named Chris Berry.
-My friend Louisa Rook told me about his show, which played the same kind of music we were interested in.
+I particularly liked a show called Radios In Motion, which was hosted by Chris Berry.
+My friend Louisa Rook told me about the show, which played the same kind of music we were interested in.
 The only problem was that it aired Wednesday mornings from 1 to 3 a.m.
-I would usually set my alarm clock to wake me up at 1, start a cassette tape recording the program, go back to sleep, then listen to it later.
+I would set my alarm clock for 1 a.m., start a cassette recording the program, go back to sleep, then listen to it later.
 I also called the station and talked with Berry a few times.
 But he eventually got tired of doing the overnight show while maintaining a regular job and called it quits.
-I had been taking a high school radio broadcasting class a few months by that time and wanted to pick up where Chris left off.
+I had been taking a high school radio broadcasting class a few months by that time and wanted to pick up where he left off.

-I called Program Director Doug Clifford who told me he might have an open slot soon and to call back in about a month.
-I did and he invited me up to the station to meet with him.
-When I got to 1501 Arch Street in Little Rock, I was surprised to find not a modern radio station in an office building, but an old, rather dilapidated house.
-On the bottom floor were offices for ACORN and other community groups, with the station on the second floor.
-KABF was made up of a control room, a production room and two large office rooms, one of which was always locked and only used for storage at that time.
+I called Program Director Doug Clifford in October 1988 and was told he might have an open slot soon and to call back in a month.
+I did and he invited me to the station to meet with him.
+When I got to 1501 Arch Street in Little Rock, I was surprised to find not a modern radio station in an office building, but a large old dilapidated house with a faint smell of natural gas.
+On the bottom floor were offices for ACORN, with the station on the second floor.
+KABF was made up of a control room, production room and two large office rooms, one of which at that time was always locked and only used for storage.

 My first night on the air, Nov.
 30, 1988, was terrifying for me.
 Even though I was going on at 1 a.m., I was still a nervous wreck.
 I had pretty much chosen what songs I was going to play beforehand and got to the station a half-hour early to make sure I wasn’t rushed.
 But I couldn’t stop pacing around, with the host before me, Ellen Hammond, at one point yelling “sit down!”
 It would take doing the show many times before I started getting comfortable behind a mic.